 Acceptance is granted on a space available basis.
 Applicants that meet all admission requirements will be ranked according to their qualifications and admitted in order of their rank, starting with the most qualified, until all available spaces are filled.
 As such, not all individuals who meet the admission requirements may be admitted.

-APPLICATION PACKET: To apply to the MAT Program you will need to submit a packet to the School of Graduate Studies.
+Application Packet: To apply to the MAT Program you will need to submit an online application to the School of Graduate Studies.
 The packet should include the following nine items:

 - Writing Sample (MAT English and History only)